vlang/v/vlib/regex/README.md

 // new_regex_by_size create a REgex of large size, mult specify the scale factor of the memory that will be allocated pub fn new_regex_by_size(mult int) RE
 ```
-After the base initializer use, the regex expression must be compiled with:
+After a base initializer is used, the regex expression must be compiled with:
 ```v
 // compile return (return code, index) where index is the index of the error in the query string if return code is an error code pub fn (re mut RE) compile(in_txt string) (int,int)
 ```

-### Functions
+### Operative Functions

 These are the operative functions